neondatabase/website/content/docs/conceptual-guides/branching.md

 ### Data recovery

-If you lose data due to an unintended deletion or some other event, you can create a branch of your database with the data as it existed before the event occurred allowing you to recover the lost data.
-Neon allows you to create a branch with the data that existed up to a particular time or Log Sequence Number (LSN).
+If you lose data due to an unintended deletion or some other event, you can create a branch with data as it existed before the event occurred allowing you to recover the lost data.

 ### Analytics

 You can run costly, long-running queries on an isolated branch of your production data, each with its own compute resources.
-With automation scripts, you can create and dispose of branches on a defined schedule to ensure that queries always run on an up-to-date copy of production data.
+With automation scripts, you can create and dispose of branches on a defined schedule to ensure that queries always run on an up-to-date copy of your production data.

 ### Machine Learning